Acronyms/Abbreviations

 During specific registration periods, students can register for the next term’s courses.
 Often additional criteria must be met before a student can register, such as approval from their academic advisor.

-Registration Information: http://registrar.uiowa.edu/registration-information
+http://registrar.uiowa.edu/registration-information

 Residence Hall (Res Hall):

-Residence halls are the on campus housing available to students.
+Residence halls are the on-campus housing available to students.
 They are casually called dorms.
 However, unlike the dormitories of the past, residence halls are not just a place for students to sleep.
 Residence hall staff provide programming, tutoring, social opportunities, and emotional support to students.

 Sexual Misconduct Response Coordinator (OSMRC):